codeandrelax/DelayEffectPedal/README.md

 Aditionaly, I have written on effect pedal design, it can be found in the repository [Analogna Efekt Pedala](./Analogna%20Efekt%20Pedala.pdf) (it's in Serbian)

-Tool used for schematics drwaing and pcb layout is [KiCad](https://www.kicad.org/), version 7.0.7

-Tools used to draw block image is [ExcaliDraw](https://excalidraw.com/).

 ## Render images

 ![image](https://github.com/user-attachments/assets/d36be784-8824-447e-932b-f6c6a2ffa0aa)